hchood/homebrew-review/README.md

 # Homebrew-review

+## Overview

+This is a sample app for reviewing homebrewed beer built with Thoughtbot's [suspenders](https://github.com/thoughtbot/suspenders).
+I'm building out a simple web app first, then will build an API using [jbuilder](https://github.com/rails/jbuilder), [prmd](https://github.com/interagent/prmd), [versionist](https://github.com/bploetz/versionist), and some other tools to mess around with building APIs and validating with JSON Schema.

 ## Getting Started

 After you have cloned this repo, run this setup script to set up your machine